 However, as can be seen in Figure 6, around half of the properties for which we have data, have summer gas consumption well above the expected values.

-Site visits to review the provision of hot water were made autumn 2014 and remedial action reduced consumption in the worst properties in 2015.
+Site visits to review the provision of hot water were made autumn 2014 and remedial action in the worst properties reduced consumption in 2015.
+More work could, perhaps, be beneficial.